 Regulators, thinktanks, academia, and NGOs are an important source of ESG data and a valuable resource for tools to assess risks and impacts.

 Integrating dispersed departments, offices, and siloed data is key to having a holistic view of an organization's ESG risks and impacts, for reporting purposes as well as to discover systematic issues to remedy.

 Ground sensors and IoT devices can create additional data for deep ESG monitoring and reporting.

 Having a clear view of supply chain and value chain ESG risks is critical in bolstering institutional resilience and sustainability.

-Companies that demonstrate successful management of ESG risks both internally and along supply chains enjoy numerous top-line and bottom-line advantages.
+Companies that demonstrate successful management of ESG risks both internally and along value chains enjoy numerous top-line and bottom-line advantages.

-Increasingly, retail and institutional investors are incorporating companies' ESG profile in their investment decision-making.
+Increasingly, retail and institutional investors are incorporating companies' ESG profiles in their investment decision-making.